Rutherford helping keep Cherokee arts alive

 Cherokee artist Lisa Rutherford works on a Beloved Woman outfit made up of a one-shoulder feather cape and twine skirt at the Cherokee Arts Center for the Cherokee Nation Capitol Museum in Tahlequah.
 Rutherford is known for having multiple Cherokee crafts in her repertoire.
 LINDSEY BARK/CHEROKEE PHOENIX

-Shown is an example of Cherokee artist Lisa Rutherford’s work in sculpturing, influenced by the late Cherokee National Treasure Bill Glass.
+Shown is an example of Cherokee artist Lisa Rutherford’s work in sculpturing, influenced by Cherokee National Treasure Bill Glass.
 Rutherford during the years has learned various traditional art forms.
 LINDSEY BARK/CHEROKEE PHOENIX

 TAHLEQUAH – After a long-time interest in art and creating, Cherokee Nation citizen Lisa Rutherford has learned and added numerous artistic trades into her repertoire during the years and enjoys sharing Cherokee culture through her work.